Ticket BAI – TBAI: The e-Invoicing system of the Basque Country in Spain

 - May 1, 2023: manufacturing, wholesale trade, telecommunications, financial services and artists.

-In Vizcaya the Ticket BAI system is part of the BATUZ project which includes other more expansive measures to curb tax fraud and to improve taxpayer compliance.
+In the case of Vizcaya, the Ticket BAI system is part of the Batuz project, which integrates a broader set of measures aimed at controlling tax fraud and improving assistance to taxpayers.

 BATUZ, Tax Audit strategy

-- Generation of VAT, Corporate and income tax drafts.
+- Preparation of VAT, Corporate Income Tax, and Income Tax drafts

 Economic Operations Registry Books (LROE)

 The Economic Operations Registry Books – LROE are a tax declaration mechanism intended to reduce tax fraud related to companies’ economic operations.

 As of January 2024, the declaration of LROEs must be conducted electronically and through the new TicketBAI invoicing system.